Deepthi2088/CloudNarrator-AWS-Serverless-Text-to-Speech-Engine/README.md

 <h2>Architure diagram</h2>

-Steps to Build the Project:
+<br>Steps to Build the Project: <br>
-Step 1: Set Up an AWS Account
+Step 1: Set Up an AWS Account<br>
-Step 2: Create two S3 Buckets (Source S3 Bucket Name: amc-polly-source-bucket, Destination S3 Bucket Name: amc-polly-destination-bucket)
+Step 2: Create two S3 Buckets (Source S3 Bucket Name: amc-polly-source-bucket, Destination S3 Bucket Name: amc-polly-destination-bucket)<br>
-Step 3: Create an IAM Policy
+Step 3: Create an IAM Policy <br>
-Step 4: Create an IAM Role (IAM Role Name: amc-polly-lambda-role) and attach amc-polly-lambda-policy and AWSLambdaBasicExecutionRole Policies
+Step 4: Create an IAM Role (IAM Role Name: amc-polly-lambda-role) and attach amc-polly-lambda-policy and AWSLambdaBasicExecutionRole Policies<br>
-Step 5: Create and Configure the Lambda Function (Lambda Function Name: TextToSpeechFunction) Set the runtime to Python 3.8.
+Step 5: Create and Configure the Lambda Function (Lambda Function Name: TextToSpeechFunction)<br>
+Set the runtime to Python 3.8.
 Set the execution role with necessary permissions for S3 and Polly.
-(Step 4) Add Environment Variables (SOURCE_BUCKET: Name of your source S3 bucket and DESTINATION_BUCKET: Name of your destination S3 bucket.
+(Step 4) Add Environment Variables (SOURCE_BUCKET: Name of your source S3 bucket and DESTINATION_BUCKET: Name of your destination S3 bucket. <br>
-Step 6: Configure S3 Event Notification
+Step 6: Configure S3 Event Notification<br>
-Set up an event notification in the source S3 bucket to trigger the Lambda function on new object creation events with the .txt suffix.
+Set up an event notification in the source S3 bucket to trigger the Lambda function on new object creation events with the .txt suffix.<br>
- Step 7: Write Lambda Function Code
+ Step 7: Write Lambda Function Code<br>
-Step 8: Test the System
+Step 8: Test the System<br>